Research Involving Human Subjects

-Once it has been determined that an activity is to be considered human subjects research, it will be reviewed under one of two categories: Project Category I is eligible for "expedited review" and Project Category II requires "full review."
+Once it has been determined that an activity is to be considered human subjects research, it will be reviewed under one of three categories: Category I is eligible for "exempt from review," Category II requires "expedited review," Category III is "full review."
 The review procedures for each of these are described below.
 Each researcher should make the initial determination regarding the appropriate category of review, although the IRB or its designee may require review under another category.
-The researcher can always request a higher level of review than that required.
+All proposals must be sent to the IRB for a final determination of the level of review required for that project.
+The researcher can always request a higher level than that required.

 Below are listed the project categories, along with examples of the types of projects included in each category:

-- Research on individual or group behavior of adults where there is no psychological intervention, physiological intervention or deception.
+- Research on individual or group behavior of adults where there is no psychological intervention, or physiological intervention or deception

-- Research that might put subjects at risk.
+- Research which might put subjects at risk

-- Research on persons who are under age 18, are in prison, have mental disabilities.
+- Research on persons who are under age 18, are in prison, or have mental disabilities

 - Research conducted outside the United States, regardless of the procedures involved.